-• remember: UNIX is case-sensitive!

-- nrs-labs is an HSU computer that can access Oracle; you will be using the Oracle database student accessible from nrs-labs this semester.
-(NOTE: this may CHANGE during the semester, however; if/when this happens, I will let you know what you need to do to access the new Oracle database.)
-Either way, you will use ssh to connect to nrs-labs to do much of the course work for this course. - once you have logged onto nrs-labs, here is a collection of UNIX commands that you might find useful:
+- remember: UNIX is case-sensitive! - nrs-labs is an HSU computer that can has the official course GNU C++ compiler, g++, installed upon it; it also has the course-specific C++ tools we will be using to start out with C++.
+So, you will use ssh to connect to nrs-labs to do the C++ course work for this course. - once you have logged onto nrs-labs, here is a collection of UNIX commands that you might find useful: